ffulm/firmware/README.md

 but also opens an access point for computers to connect over Wifi.
 Included is Internet connectivity and a web interface.

-Please talk to us on IRC if anything does not work!
+Please talk to us on [IRC](https://webirc.hackint.org/#irc://irc.hackint.org/#ffbsee) if anything does not work!

-[Precompiled firmware images](https://vpn1.ffbsee.de/freifunk/firmware/ "Precompiled firmware images") are available on our server.
-All other released versions here on github are out-of-date.
+[Precompiled firmware images](https://firmware.ffbsee.de//firmware/ "Precompiled firmware images") are available on our server.
+You can search them via [Fir,ware-Wizard](https://firmware.ffbsee.de/firmware-wizard/).
+All other released versions here on github are **out-of-date**.

 To build the firmware yourself you need a Unix console to enter commands into.
+Please have a look at the different Branches if you want to build the newest Beta-Firmware Version.

 Install dependencies for the build environment (Debian/Ubuntu):

 ```bash